luosixian/myTodoList/README.md

 # myTodoList

-This project is an exercise of React.
+This is an exercise of React.